astronomy-commons/lsdb/docs/getting-started.rst

     ztf_x_gaia = ztf_filtered.crossmatch(gaia, n_neighbors=1, radius_arcsec=3)

 As with opening the catalog, this plans but does not execute the crossmatch.
-See the next section.
+See the :ref:`computing` section, next.

 .. important::